Home » Dogs » Dog Separation Anxiety Problems

 These separation-related behaviour problems may occur when left home alone, when left with certain people, or when your dog is shut in a room alone.

-• We visit you at your home in person or online, for an initial assessment generally lasting 2 hours and ideally, everyone in the household should be present.
+We visit you at your home in person or online, for an initial assessment generally lasting 2 hours and ideally, everyone in the household should be present.

-• We take a full and detailed case history.
+We take a full and detailed case history.
 Together we work out a treatment plan that is realistic and tailored to you and your dog’s needs.

-• You receive a dog training manual and relevant information sheets, which tie in with the behaviour plan for your dog.
+You receive a dog training manual and relevant information sheets, which tie in with the behaviour plan for your dog.

-• Soon after the consultation, a report is sent to you, which is later copied to your vet.
+Soon after the consultation, a report is sent to you and your vet.
 This outlines the reasons behind the problem and highlights the key steps of the plan.

-• Your vet is kept informed of how your dog progresses.
+Your vet is kept informed of how your dog progresses, and we work under their guidance.

-• We are available for remote support via email and WhatsApp between your sessions with us.
+We are available for remote support via email and WhatsApp, or via weekly check-in calls.

-• If a veterinary behaviourist’s additional expertise is required during the case’s development, we integrate their advice into the plan.
-We work closely with select, independently accredited dog vet behaviourists, who will review and discuss your dog’s case with your vet.
+If a Veterinary Behaviourist’s additional medical expertise is required during the case’s development, we integrate their advice into the plan.

 Invest £840